 There are two methods to discover the right keywords to implement into your backend search terms: internal and external.
 The first internal method is to utilize Amazon’s tools by downloading the Search Term report if you are running advertising.
 Don’t worry if you are not running Amazon ads yet, you can proceed to the next one below.
 If you are running Amazon ads, learn how to use the Search Term Report to Optimize Your Ad Campaigns and backend keywords in our previous blog post HERE.

 Another great feature provided by Amazon is Amazon Brand Analytics.
 It is one of the best features that Amazon has released for brand registered sellers.
 Brand Analytics contains valuable insights to empower brand owners to make strategic decisions about their product portfolio, marketing, and advertising activities.
-Learn how to extract keywords from Brand Analytics in our blog post HERE.

 The external method is to leverage online tools to extract competitors’ backend keywords.
 Keywords Spotlight by ZonGuru is the perfect tool that lets you spy on your competitor’s backend keyword data so that you can mine those gold nuggets of insight to drive the greatest amount of traffic to your listing possible.